-In terms of uniformity evaluation, dual-pulse reconfiguration combined with XOR post-processing leads to the near ideal Gauss distribution of rPUF responses, with 0.5001 $\mu$ and 0.042 $\sigma$, with the fitted distribution tightly clustered around $\mu$ (see Fig. \ref{figSI:Uniformity_002FF200} and \ref{figSI:Uniformity_FF2002FF}).
-The randomness and unpredictability of the rPUF responses are further demonstrated by the results of the Automatic Correction Function (ACF) test (see Fig. \ref{figSI:ACF}), and by passing the NIST SP800-22 test (see Table \ref{Table:NIST}).
-The reliability enhancements are also explored in our designs, including TMV and SWB technologies.
-TMV is an error correction technique that performs multiple read operations in a selected address and uses the majority of the readout data as the final data.
-TMV is suitable for the energy-saving scenario since the energy consumption of reading is smaller than that of the writing process.
-The SWB operation rewrites the memory cell deterministically according to the readout data, thus mitigating unstable bits and optimizing reliability metrics, such as Intra-HD and BER.
-The Inter/Intra-HD ratio is approximately infinite ($\sim$ 1500, see Fig. \ref{figSI:Intra_Inter}(A-B)); and the average BER is measured as $3.29\times10^{-5}$.
-In addition, the ideal Inter-die HD ($\mu$ = 0.5009, $\sigma$ = 0.0437) proves the excellent Inter-die uniqueness in our proposed design (see Fig. \ref{figSI:Intra_Inter}B).
+In terms of uniformity, the dual-pulse reconfiguration strategy combined with XOR postprocessing led to a near-ideal Gauss distribution of rPUF responses with 0.5001 $\mu$ and 0.042 $\sigma$, where the fitted distribution was tightly clustered around $\mu$ (Fig. \ref{figSI:Uniformity_002FF200} and \ref{figSI:Uniformity_FF2002FF}).
+The randomness and unpredictability of the rPUF responses were further demonstrated by the results of the Automatic Correction Function test (Fig. \ref{figSI:ACF}) and NIST SP800-22 test (Table \ref{Table:NIST}).
+The enhanced reliability of our design was also explored in terms of the TMV and SWB operations.
+TMV is an error correction technique that performs multiple read operations in a selected address and uses most of the readout data as the final data.
+TMV is suitable for energy-saving scenarios because the reading process consumes less energy than the writing process.
+SWB rewrites the memory cell deterministically according to the readout data, which mitigates unstable bits and optimizes reliability metrics such as the intra-Hamming distance (intra-HD) and BER.
+The inter-/intra-HD ratio was approximately infinite at ~1500 (Fig. \ref{figSI:Intra_Inter}A, \ref{figSI:Intra_Inter}B), and the average BER was $3.29\times10^{-5}$.
+In addition, the inter-die HD ($\mu$=0.5009, $\sigma$=0.0437) demonstrated the excellent uniqueness of the proposed rPUF (Fig. \ref{figSI:Intra_Inter}B).